libp2p/specs/discovery/mdns.md

 `service-name` is the DNS-SD service name for all IPFS peers.
 It is defined as `_ipfs._udp.local`.

 `host-name` is the name of the peer.
-It derived from the peer's ID and `ipfs.local`, for example `Qmid.ipfs.local`.
+It is derived from the peer's ID and `ipfs.local`, for example `Qmid.ipfs.local`.

 `peer-id` is the ID of the peer.
 It normally is the base-58 enconding of the hash of the peer's public key.

-`port` is the port that the peer listens on.
+`port` is a port that the peer listens on.
 Normally 4001.

 ## Peer Discovery